ioBroker/dev-server/README.md

 `--noInstall` Do not build and install the adapter before starting dev-server.

+`--doNotWatch <filepattern>` Provide files and locations relative to adapter base directory that should not be watched for changes.
+This option can be provided multiple times to ignore several locations.

 ### `dev-server debug`

 Run dev-server and start the adapter from ioBroker in "debug" mode.